1Dedios/1Dedios/README.md

 - 📫 How to reach me and also see my experience?
 [Linkedin](https://www.linkedin.com/in/epadilla1/)

-- 🟩 Finally, if you don't see a green square for the day... **It's only because I am working on DSA Challenges (pen and paper is still undefeated) or studying 📈**
+- 🟩 Finally, if you don't see a green square for the day... **It's only because I am working on DSA Challenges (pen and paper are still undefeated) or studying 📈**

 <br>